luisgasco/luisgasco-site/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Luis Gasco is a Research Engineer at the NLP4BIA Research Group from Barcelona Supercomputing Center.
-His research interests include NLP techniques, Entity Linking and LLMs.
+Luis Gasco is a Research Engineer at the [NLP4BIA Research Group](https://www.bsc.es/discover-bsc/organisation/research-departments/nlp-biomedical-information-analysis) from Barcelona Supercomputing Center.
+His research interests encompass a multidisciplinary approach, where he explores Natural Language Processing (NLP) techniques, Entity Linking, and Large Language Models (LLMs) applied to the fields of **healthcare**, **environmental studies**, and **urban management**.
+He received the Outstanding Doctoral Thesis Award from UPM, was recognized as the Best Young Researcher at Internoise 2019, and delivered the best doctoral presentation at the "Tell Your Thesis in 4 minutes" symposium.
+He was one of the ten doctoral students selected to join the EIT Digital Doctoral School in Spain's 2020 cohort, where he received training in innovation management and technology transfer.
+Additionally, he conducted research visits at Telecom Paris and the renowned Nokia Bell Labs in Cambridge (UK).
+His ongoing projects include the [DataTools4Heart](https://www.datatools4heart.eu/) Horizon Europe project, [biomatdb](https://biomatdb.eu/), AI4Hearh, and [PlanTL](https://plantl.mineco.gob.es/Paginas/index.aspx).

 {style="text-align: justify;"}